-was just that - a city department, with Meyer the department head.
+The Vallejo Fire Department was just that - a city department, with Meyer the department head.
 He jumped at the opportunity in 2013 to lead the San Ramon Valley Fire Prevention District - an independent, special district with its own governing board.
-Meyer Lewis ("Moneyball") loved that he could live and die on his own merits.
+Meyer loved that he could live and die on his own merits.
 Again he had to change a culture.

-"We had financial problems we ing a \$10 million fire station but the firefighters were taking a pay cut.
+"We had financial problems we shouldn't have had.
+We were building a \$10 million fire station but the firefighters were taking a pay cut.
 It didn't make sense!"